anshusaurav/Lean-Canvas/README.md

 Create a web interface that can accept the content for a Lean Canvas as Markdown and generate a lean canvas from it.

+Sample markdown file will be loaded on textarea initially.
+Additionally md file is available at [Airbnb markdown for lean canvas](https://gist.githubusercontent.com/anshusaurav/5d51cef5ac03eee17317d3aac56f35a5/raw/0145281a7b5779d3e9ec396a9c84b19a30ece608/airbnb.md).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts